The Marketing Strategist:

 Room at the top

 Nevertheless, there are still plenty of opportunities for the ambitious to grab a share.
 For example, over the past few years Cognizant has climbed up to third position to take its place alongside the perennial heavyweights IBM and Accenture.
-Others such as Capgemini, PwC, EY, and Deloitte are also carving out lucrative niches.
+Others such as Deloitte, TCS, and Capgemini are also gaining ground and are right near the top when it comes to overall brand equity.
 The appearance of brands such as Google and Amazon mid-list are markers for the future.

 Another observation from the 2018 survey is the disappearance of the divide between North American/European and Indian heritage firms.
-Indian heritage solution providers such as Wipro and TCS have made great strides in being seen as strong providers of digital transformation solutions.
+Indian heritage solution providers such as TCS and Wipro have made great strides in being seen as strong providers of digital transformation solutions.

 Companies can also make headway by becoming known for expertise in some of the specific solution areas such as artificial intelligence and cognitive computing, cybersecurity, data analytics/big data, process automation/robotics and IT modernization, including cloud services.
 A number of firms have solid scores, but clear market leaders in these areas have yet to emerge.